IhuliR/IhuliR/README.md

 # Hi, I'm Ilia Roshchin 🦊

-Python backend developer focused on Django, FastAPI, REST APIs and deployed web applications.
+Python backend developer focused on Django, REST APIs and production-oriented backend services.

-I started learning backend development in July 2025 and now build projects with a strong backend focus: database design, API architecture, authentication, permissions, testing, background tasks, message brokers, caching and containerized deployment.
+I work with backend development across API design, database modeling, authentication and permissions, testing, background tasks, caching, monitoring and containerized deployment.

 My main language is Python.
-Some of my repositories contain a larger share of JavaScript because they include frontend code for deployed full-stack applications.
+Some of my repositories contain a larger share of JavaScript because they include frontend code for full-stack applications.

 ## 🛠 Skills and technologies